mhoughton9/insight-directory/docs/ui-guidelines.md

 ## Buttons & Inputs
 - Rounded corners (medium radius, not pills).
 - Primary buttons:
-  - Background color using brand gradient or accent color.
+  - Background color using brand gradient (purple to pink).
   - White text for contrast.
   - Subtle hover state with slight darkening.
+  - Consistent messaging (e.g., "Sign up for free" in Hero section, "Learn more about us" in About section).
 - Secondary buttons:
   - Transparent background with accent color border.
   - Accent color text.